phurwicz/hover/docs/pages/guides/g0-datatype-image.md

 {!docs/snippets/py/tz-bokeh-server-notebook.txt!}
 </pre>

-???+ note "What's Different for Images?"
+???+ note "What's special for images?"
     **Tooltips**

     For text, the tooltip shows the original value.